AnkanSaha/MongoSuper/README.md

 ```

-## You can also use the following filters for aggregation
+## You can also use the following filters for aggregation as per as Mongoose

 ```javascript
 Connector.find([{ age: { $lt: 20 } }, { age: { $gt: 12 } }]).then((data) => {